grame-cncm/embaudio/web/docs/lectures/lecture5.md

 <figcaption><center>Amplitude Modulation (Source: <a href="https://en.wikipedia.org/wiki/Amplitude_modulation#/media/File:Illustration_of_Amplitude_Modulation.png">Wikipedia</a>)</center></figcaption>
 </figure>

-When the frequency of the modulator is low (bellow 20Hz), our ear is able to distinguish each independent "beat", creating a tremolo effect.
+When the frequency of the modulator is low (bellow 20Hz), our ear is able to distinguish each independent "beat," creating a tremolo effect.
 However, above 20Hz two side bands (if sine waves are used) start appearing following this rule:

 <figure>
 <img src="img/am-spectrum.svg" class="mx-auto d-block" width="80%">